Summer Fun: Just Like in the Vanderbilts’ Day

 Make a Splash

-As a little girl, Cornelia splashed around in the front lawn fountain, and later as a young woman, entertained guests at the pool on the South Terrace.
+As a little girl, Cornelia Vanderbilt splashed around in the front lawn fountain!
+Later, as a young woman, she entertained guests poolside on the South Terrace.

-The pool is no longer on the South Terrace, but both The Inn and Village Hotel on Biltmore Estate have swimming pools surrounded by beautiful scenery that open for the summer to overnight guests.
+How You Can Experience This: The pool is no longer on the South Terrace, but both The Inn and Village Hotel on Biltmore Estate have swimming pools surrounded by beautiful scenery that are open during summer and are calling your name.

 George Vanderbilt (seated) and friends crossing the French Broad River on a ferry, circa June 1896.